ashthespy/Atom-LaTeX/README.md

 Some features have screencasts available in the `Screencasts` section.
 Have a check!

 - [x] Compile LaTeX with BibTeX
-- [x] Preview PDF with in-browser viewer
+- [x] Preview PDF with build-in viewer
 - [x] Parse LaTeX compiling log
 - [x] Autocomplete
 - [x] Syntax highlight